-The Contract Sunshine program is mandated by the Legislature to allow the public to view the process state agencies use to procure goods and services from vendors.
-Additional information about the program is available on the Commission's website:
+The Contract Sunshine program was mandated by the Legislature to allow the public to view the process state agencies use to procure goods and services from vendors.
+That requirement was repealed during the 2021 Legislative Session.
+The Commission still maintains information about that requirement on its website.
+However, that information may be removed in the future.
+Additional information about the program is available on the Commission's website: https://ethics.wi.gov/Pages/Ethics/ContractSunshine.aspx.